Thomas Ferris, PhD

-Bita A. Kash, Ph.D., M.B.A., FACHE, is an Associate Professor at Texas A&M University’s School of Public Health.
-Dr. Bita Kash received her Ph.D. in Health Services Research from Texas A&M University in 2007 and joined the Department of Health Policy and Management at the School of Public Health in September 2007.
-She currently teaches healthcare strategic planning and marketing for MHA and MPH programs, the MHA Capstone course, and serves on multiple PhD student committees.
+Bita A. Kash, PhD, MBA, FACHE, is a Professor at Texas A&M University’s School of Public Health.
+Dr. Bita Kash received her PhD in Health Services Research from Texas A&M University in 2007 and joined the Department of Health Policy and Management at the School of Public Health in September 2007.
+She currently teaches the Architecture for Health Lecture Series in the College of Architecture and serves on multiple PhD student committees at the Health Science Center and College of Architecture.

 - PhD, Health Services Research, Texas A&M University System Health Science Center